openimsdk/open-im-server/CONTRIBUTING.md

 `lint` tests if your code matches our code conventions, please consult [golangci-lint](https://golangci-lint.run/) and [lint config](https://github.com/OpenIMSDK/Open-IM-Server/blob/main/.golangci.yml)

 > **Note**
 >
 > You can use the [Makefile](./Makefile)  to run Lint with the command `make lint`.

-`unit test` runs all the test in code, and the code coverage should not less than 60 percent, record us in [codeclimate](https://codeclimate.com/github/OpenIMSDK/Open-IM-Server) Open-IM-Server the unit test coverage data.
+`unit test` runs all the test in code, and the code coverage should not less than 60 percent, record us in [codeclimate](https://codeclimate.com/github/OpenIMSDK/Open-IM-Server) OpenIM the unit test coverage data.

 > **Note**
 >
 > We use the [Makefile](./Makefile) utility, `make tese` to run the unit tests, and the `make cover` utility to check the unit test coverage.

 Try your best to keep every function has been tested, it keeps the function behaves as intended.

 #### Docs Contribution

-**The documentation for Open-IM-Server includes:**
+**The documentation for OpenIM includes:**

-+ [README.md](https://github.com/OpenIMSDK/Open-IM-Server/blob/main/README.md): This file includes the basic information and instructions for getting started with Open-IM-Server.
++ [README.md](https://github.com/OpenIMSDK/Open-IM-Server/blob/main/README.md): This file includes the basic information and instructions for getting started with OpenIM.
-+ [CONTRIBUTING.md](https://github.com/OpenIMSDK/Open-IM-Server/blob/main/CONTRIBUTING.md): This file contains guidelines for contributing to Open-IM-Server's codebase, such as how to submit issues, pull requests, and code reviews.
++ [CONTRIBUTING.md](https://github.com/OpenIMSDK/Open-IM-Server/blob/main/CONTRIBUTING.md): This file contains guidelines for contributing to OpenIM's codebase, such as how to submit issues, pull requests, and code reviews.
-+ [DEVELOPGUIDE.md](https://github.com/OpenIMSDK/Open-IM-Server/blob/main/DEVELOPGUIDE.md): This file provides a more in-depth guide to developing Open-IM-Server, including information on the project's architecture, coding conventions, and testing practices.
++ [DEVELOPGUIDE.md](https://github.com/OpenIMSDK/Open-IM-Server/blob/main/DEVELOPGUIDE.md): This file provides a more in-depth guide to developing OpenIM, including information on the project's architecture, coding conventions, and testing practices.
-+ [Official Documentation](https://doc.rentsoft.cn): This is the official documentation for Open-IM-Server, which includes comprehensive information on all of its features, configuration options, and troubleshooting tips.
++ [Official Documentation](https://doc.rentsoft.cn): This is the official documentation for OpenIM, which includes comprehensive information on all of its features, configuration options, and troubleshooting tips.

 **Please obey the following rules to better format the docs, which would greatly improve the reading experience.**